cvonk/CALalarm/README.md

 ## Keeping an eye on it (MQTT)

-To easily see what version of the software is running on the device, or what WiFi network it is connected to, it contains a MQTT client.
+To easily see what version of the software is running on the device, or what WiFi network it is connected to, the firmware contains a MQTT client.

 To control the device, sent a control message to either MQTT topic:
 - `calendarclock/ctrl`, all devices listen to this
-- `calendarclock/ctrl/DEVNAME`, only `DEVAME` listens to this Here `DEVNAME` is either programmed device name, such as `esp32-1`, or `esp32_XXXX` where the `XXXX` are the last digits of the MAC address.
+- `calendarclock/ctrl/DEVNAME`, only `DEVAME` listens to this Here `DEVNAME` is either a programmed device name, such as `esp32-1`, or `esp32_XXXX` where the `XXXX` are the last digits of the MAC address.

 Control messages are:
+- `who`, can be used for device discovery when sent to the group
 - `restart`, to restart the ESP32 (and check for OTA updates)
-- `who`, can be used for device discovery when sent to the group

 Messages can be sent to a specific device, or the whole group:
 ```